 Some of us dread discussing menopause, but understanding what the future holds gives us an opportunity to start planning for it.
 With menopause skincare, in particular, the right routine can keep skin looking younger and healthier.

-We asked Norah Clair Gourlay (FNP-C), from our Georgetown, DC clinic, for her advice on skincare before and during menopause.
+We asked Norah Clair Gourlay (FNP-C), from our med spa in Georgetown, DC, for her advice on skincare before and during menopause.
 Her advice?
 Preventative steps now can lead to better skin later.

 How menopause impacts your skin